Human Connection via Nature: Two Family Portrait and Story Series

 My father passed when I was four years old.
 We would often bring home reptiles when he would take my older brother and me to the Everglades or out into the mangroves at Key Biscayne for canoe trips.
 I have one memory of him putting a turtle in our apartment complex’s pool in Miami and how hilarious it was to see everyone flee as the turtle sped under water!
 My love of nature was instilled in me from these experiences with my father.

 The figure in the background of the painting is of a Diamondback Terrapin.
-I’m once again connecting this common theme: spots in nature.
 While my uncle grew up in a very conservative Catholic family, he is now a mental health counselor, makes erotic art, and is a nudist.
 He is also one of my biggest supporters as an artist from my father’s side.
 I admire his push against censorship, his openness in self, in nature, and his lack of judgement.
 I wanted his portrait to face the viewer, as if to say “look at me and accept me as I am”.
 Hidden amongst the spots of the terrapin is erotic art - a reference to my uncle’s artwork and his openness in sexuality.
 The bird on the top left is a Starling.
 It has more of a shadow figure and is not necessarily facing the light.
 The Starling was intentionally brought over to New York from Eurasia and are now considered an invasive species that have since become a nuisance.
 The background spots all together, including the terrapin’s silhouette, resemble the impressive formations that these birds make when flying in flocks.
 Again, birds are migratory like humans are and they embody this invisible spirit that connects us all.